• City of Tacoma QA

 • You will be asked if you have overhead power lines above the area being planted.

-• You will need to call 8-1-1 and have your underground utilities marked.
+• You will need to request marking of your underground utilities.
+You can do so by calling 8-1-1 or submitting your request online here.
 This free service is a requirement that helps you stay safe and not damage underground utilities during tree planting.
 You will be prompted to provide a utility locate number on your application.

 Step 4: Ready to apply!

-Our Grit City Trees application is now on a digital platform!
-Submitting a digital application will expedite the review and approval process.
-If you would like to submit a paper application, or if you need application assistance please contact trees@cityoftacoma.org.
+Our Grit City Trees application has gone digital!
+This digital platform allows us to expedite the review and approval process.
+If you need application assistance please contact trees@cityoftacoma.org.

 • You will be notified if your application is approved no sooner than 3 weeks after applications close.